-Delicious crunchy, seed based chocolate cookies that are perfect for children's school lunchboxes.They are free of nuts, grains, soy, eggs, dairy and refined sugars, and are super quick to make.
+Delicious crunchy, seed based chocolate cookies that are perfect for children's school lunchboxes.They are free of nuts, grains, gluten, soy, eggs, dairy and refined sugars but full of flavour and are super quick to make.
 My grandkids love the texture of these cookies.

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Preheat oven to 160c (fan-forced).
 Line 2 large baking trays with baking paper and set aside.